 Channels Assigned by Interface: This is a static display that shows the total number of channels assigned to this redirect group by each digital interface.
 When the digital interface is configured for ISDN, inbound matches are assigned on the Inbound Match Configuration screen.
 When the digital interface is configured for RBS, inbound matches are assigned on the Channel Configuration screen.
-When the digital interface is configured interface is configured for RBS and inbound match routing is assigned to a channel, inbound matches must also be assigned on the Inbound Match Configuration screen.
+When the digital interface is configured for RBS, inbound match routing is assigned to a channel, inbound matches must also be assigned on the Inbound Match Configuration screen.